 Indicator 16 details the entitlements payable to the injured employee.
 The statutory component includes the weekly benefits payable for the remainder of the employee's working life.
 Note that weekly payments in the New South Wales workers' compensation scheme may be paid up to one year after retirement age (30 years in this instance assuming retirement age is 65) and all lump sum payments for permanent impairment.
 The common law component is an estimate of the additional payment available under a common law settlement, where applicable.
 All figures exclude medical and like services such as attendant care.
-Appendix 2 - Table 1: Key features of Australian workers' compensation schemes as at 1 January 2017, identifies the jurisdictions that have access to common law.
+Appendix 2 - Table 1: Key features of Australian workers' compensation schemes as at 1 January 2018, identifies the jurisdictions that have access to common law.
 In the Australian Capital Territory common law awards regularly exceed the statutory entitlement for equivalent injuries, therefore the recovery provisions are always less than the common law payments.
 The Courts are able to consider permanent impairment and loss of earnings very broadly and without restriction, and frequently make awards on the basis of possible foregone career progression.
 The damage amounts can far exceed the limited and capped statutory entitlements.

 In Western Australia, New South Wales, Queensland, Tasmania and the Australian Capital Territory there is no upper limit on damages that could be expected from a common law claim under this scenario.
 The Australian Capital Territory did not provide a figure for this scenario.
-Western Australia provided a figure of \$3,998,480 which is based on the average of the five highest common law payments for claims finalised between 2012-13 and 2016-17.
-Queensland provided a figure of \$1,451,690, which is based on an example similar to this scenario.
+Western Australia provided a figure of \$5,897,723 which is based on the average of the five highest common law payments for claims finalised between 2013-14 and 2017-18.
+Queensland provided a figure of \$1,467,190, which is based on an example similar to this scenario.

-In Victoria the common law cap applicable at 1 January 2017 is \$1,944,010 comprising of a maximum for pain and suffering cap of \$589 650 and a pecuniary loss cap at \$1,354 360.
+In Victoria the common law cap applicable at 1 January 2018 is \$1,972,730 comprising of a maximum for pain and suffering cap of \$598,360 and a pecuniary loss cap at \$1,374,370.
 Statutory benefits received are deducted from common law damages awarded.
 After any common law settlement, medical and like expenses continue to be paid.

 The South Australian scheme is limited to statutory compensation.
 In South Australia legislative changes that occurred in July 2015 resulted in a significant increase in the maximum lump sum amount payable to workers who suffer a permanent serious injury or illness.
-This amount was \$493,393 in 2016-17.
+This amount was \$502,497 in 2017-18.
 The South Australian system is weighted so that more compensation is paid to those with moderate to severe permanent injuries, rather than those with minor permanent injuries.

-In the Comcare scheme, the maximum Lump sum payable is up to \$183,035 plus up to \$68,638 for non-economic loss.
-There is no cap on common law in the Australian government scheme.
+In the Comcare scheme, the maximum lump sum payable is up to \$185,780 plus up to \$69,667 for non-economic loss.
+There is no cap on common law actions against third parties in the Comcare scheme, but a cap of \$110,000 applies to proceedings for non-economic loss against scheme employers.